PART 3: THE INTERCEPTOR PROJECT

 One house we moved to was a fixer-upper but it was fairly big.
 Although it needed a lot of work which, which I was more than happy to do, it also meant I would have my own room for a make-shift radio room and a photography studio including my own personal darkroom.

-It took me a bout a year to fix everything up and with my own home studio my income increased.
+It took me a bout a year to fix everything up but with my own home photography studio my income increased as did my budget for modern radio gear.

-Although I rarely dated, mostly because I wasn't what on the list of what the ladies looked for in a suitor.
-I started losing my hair when I was 18 and it hadn't stopped,, I also still lived at home and worked all the time.
+Although I rarely dated but not out of choice.
+Mostly but because I wasn't what on the list of what the young ladies looked for in a suitor.
+I started losing my hair when I was 18 and it hadn't stopped, I also still lived at living at home and working all the time, both relationship killers.

-Since high-school I had shed my shy persona and adopted a outgoing, funny and A-type personality and I was well liked, but the women weren't exactly lining up to meet me.
+Since high-school I had shed my shy persona and adopted a outgoing, funny and A-type personality and I was well liked, but I didn't party, couldn't dance and hated bars, not exactly a fun date.

 When I did date for longer periods it was with slightly older women who had grown past their self-centered view of a life or needing constant affirmation and (or) seeking men of financial substance.
 I had fun but nothing stuck as my personal passions were leading me elsewhere.

 As radio monitoring technology improved and I had more to spend on radios for the Interceptor Project came an unexpected bonus.
-With my expertise growing, one of things I became was an expert in was monitoring the police frequencies.
-Although I knew I would most likely not find my answers there, listening to law enforcement and emergency communications was not only great entertainment and informative.
-It also paved a way to my future career and would cement my reputation as the uber-scanner hound.
-If it was happening locally chances were high I knew about it.
-I became a news-tipper for hire in a competitive news market and with that came more money.
+With my expertise growing, one of things I became adept at was monitoring the police frequencies.
+Although I knew I would most likely not find my answers there, listening to law enforcement and emergency communications was great entertainment and informative, and it also paved a way to my future career, news gathering.
+My reputation as the uber-scanner hound landed my number on the speed dial button of most the TV news directors in my city.
+If it was happening locally, chances were high I knew about it.
+I became a news-tipper for hire in a competitive news market.
+Another monetary stream opened up.

 However, most of my listening was real time.
 My ear got so good at monitoring the police bands that I could recognize the voices of certain police officers something I still can to this day such as the Special Crimes or SWAT commanders.
 I had also cracked the esoteric police codes (not just the published 10 code) and became an expert on the police hierarchy.